Daljeetone/dljthomeconfig/README.md

 # My Space

-The repository contains shared config for vim and neovim.
+The repository contains shared config for Vim and Neovim.
+Before proceeding, back up your existing Vim configuration if you need because it will be replaced with the one in this repo.

 ## Clone this repository recursively